 We use the following cookies:

-|_ga||This cookie is installed by Google Analytics, and used to calculate visitor, session, campaign data and track of site usage for the site’s analytics report.
+|_ga||This cookie is set by Google Analytics, and used to calculate visitor, session, campaign data and track of site usage for the site’s analytics report.
 The cookies store information anonymously and assign a randomly generated number to identify unique visitors.||2 years||Analytics|

-|_gid||This cookie is installed by Google Analytics, and is used to store information of how visitors use a website and help create analytics reports.
+|_gid||This cookie is set by Google Analytics, and is used to store information of how visitors use a website and help create analytics reports.
 Data collected anonymously includes source, visitor numbers, where they have come from, and the pages visited.||1 day||Analytics|

-|_gat||This cookie is installed by Google Universal Analytics to throttle the request rate to limit collection of data on high traffic sites.||1 minute||Performance|
+|_gat||This cookie is set by Google Universal Analytics to throttle the request rate to limit collection of data on high traffic sites.||1 minute||Performance|

-|VISITOR_ INFO1_LIVE||This cookie is set by Youtube, and tracks information on the embedded YouTube videos on a website.||5 months||Advertisement|
+|VISITOR_ INFO1_LIVE||This cookie is set by Youtube, and tracks information on the embedded YouTube videos on a website.||5 months and 27 days||Advertisement|

-|YSC||This cookie is set by YouTube and tracks views of embedded videos.||Performance|
+|YSC||This cookie is set by YouTube and tracks views of embedded videos.||Duration of session||Performance|

 |GPS||This cookie is set by Youtube, and employs a unique ID to track users based on their geographical location||30 minutes||Analytics|

 |IDE||This is set by Google DoubleClick and stores information about how the user uses the website and any other advertisement before visiting the website.
-This is used to present users with ads that are relevant to them according to the user profile.||1 year||Advertisement|
+This is used to present users with ads that are relevant to them according to the user profile.||1 year and 24 days||Advertisement|

-|cookielawinfo -checkbox-necessary||This cookie is set by GDPR Cookie Consent plugin.
-The purpose of this cookie is to check whether or not the user has given consent to the usage of cookies under the category ‘Necessary’.||1 hour||Necessary|
+|cookielawinfo -checkbox-necessary||This cookie is set by our GDPR Cookie Consent plugin.
+The purpose of this cookie is to check whether or not the user has given consent to the usage of cookies under the category ‘Necessary’.||1 year||Necessary|

-|cookielawinfo-checkbox-non-necessary||This cookie is set by GDPR Cookie Consent plugin.
+|cookielawinfo-checkbox-non-necessar||This cookie is set by our GDPR Cookie Consent plugin.
 The purpose of this cookie is to check whether or not the user has given the consent to the usage of cookies under the category ‘Non-Necessary’.||1 year||Necessary|

 How do I change my cookie settings?